Joeski88/cosynightin/README.md

 - [JShint](https://jshint.com/): was used to validate JS code for the website.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
 - [BGjar](https://bgjar.com/colored-shapes): I used this tool to create my background image for the app.
 - [pixillionfileconverter](https://www.nchsoftware.com/imageconverter): Used to convert my background image file type from svg to jpg.
+- [Canva](https://www.canva.com/): I used canva to create CNI app logo.

 ---